-This paraphrase directly applies to wh-questions with an existential (\exists -)quantifier (called ' \exists -questions').
-For example, (5) exhibits a similar ambiguity between an individual reading and a QiQ-reading.1 In contrast to the \forall -question in (3), here the QiQ-reading has a 'choice' flavor (Groenendijk and Stokhof 1984), and it doesn't call for a pair-list answer.
-As paraphrased in (5b), the QiQ-/choice reading asks the addressee to choose one/two of the boys and specify the unique movie he/they watched.
+As suggested by the way (4) is expressed, QrQ-reading are not limited to \forall -questions.
+In particular, they can also be observed with questions with an existential (\exists -)quantifier (called ' \exists -questions').
+For example, (5) exhibits a similar ambiguity between an individual reading and a QrQ-reading.1 In contrast to the \forall -question in (3), here the QrQ-reading has a 'choice' flavor (Groenendijk and Stokhof 1984) and doesn't call for a pair-list answer.
+As paraphrased in (5b), the QrQ-/choice reading asks the addressee to choose one/two of the boys and specify the unique movie he/they watched.